 Will agree with me that no other ordinary GPS device does not include additional options.

 Wow, I forget to mention one of the Trail tech guy’s product marvel, it is the Trail Tech Ride Leader.
 Awesome program for downloading and sharing your trail maps.
 It is free software and could be downloaded just for less than in a minute.
-The only drawback is a lack of Mac version (at least I could not find), but I try to my Acer Windows 10 laptop and works just great.
+The only drawback is a lack of Mac version (at least I could not find), but I try my Acer Windows 10 laptop and works just great.

-Actually, there are not so hopelessly even for Mac users as by searching „GPX editor” in App Store more than five results pops up for the symbolic price.
+Actually, there are not so hopelessly even for Mac users as by searching „GPX editor” in App Store more than five results pop up for the symbolic price.
 Only you need to choose one.

 I wanted to make a short video how to use and edit in Ride Leader, but do not think that could make it better than it has already originally done and publically accessible in Trail Tech Ride Leader Tutorial videos.

-Unfortunately, this video is restricted as private by the owner and not publicly available so I just drop another informative video about the topic.
+Unfortunately, this video is restricted as private by the owner and not publicly available, so I just drop another informative video about the topic.